OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 Returns the first character index of sub as it last occurs in s; or, returns -1 if s does not contain sub.
 For example, `"parallel".lastIndexOf("a")` returns 3 (pointing at the second "a").

-###### replace(s, sp find, s replace)
+###### replace(s, s or p find, s replace)

 Returns the string obtained by replacing the find string with the replace string in the inputted string.
 For example, `"The cow jumps over the moon and moos".replace("oo", "ee")` returns the string “The cow jumps over the meen and mees”.
-Find can be a regular expression; if so, replace can also contain capture groups declared in find.
+Find can be a regex pattern; if so, replace can also contain capture groups declared in find.

 You cannot find or replace nulls with this, as null is not a string.
 You can instead: